n1299cb/Impulcifer-Atmos/README.md

 This project is a fork of Impulcifer by Jaakko Pasanen.
 Modifications © 2025 Blaring Sound LLC.
 Licensed under the MIT License.
+File headers referencing this fork have been consolidated into NOTICE.md.

 Earprint is a tool for creating binaural room impulse responses (BRIR) for speaker virtualization on headphones.